 Don’t crack open your wallet until you know you are getting a good value.
 While you must spend money to make money, don’t overdo it at first.
 Try to make sure your trading profits exceed your expenses.
 Start with these free resources before you break the piggy bank open.

-TD Ameritrade’s thinkorswim platform offers free level 2 quotes.
+TD Ameritrade’s Thinkorswim platform offers free level 2 quotes.
 While most other brokerages charge up to $20 a month for this, TD Ameritrade has managed to offer it for free.
 Anyone can open an account and you can leave the funding of your account for later and still enjoy the free platform.
 The software runs nicely on a laptop and they also offer an app, but I have barely used it.
-If you do decide to trade with them, their commissions are $6.95 each.
+If you do decide to trade with them, their commissions are now FREE.
 I use them along with E*Trade for the majority of my trading.
 When trading, I always have the thinkorswim platform up for the charting and level 2 quotes.

 The trader checklist is a free 11-hour education guide for those who want to get serious about trading.
 The course concentrates on penny stocks and small accounts.
 It provides a scoring metric to determine what stocks are worth buying and which ones you can ignore.
 The course is given by Tim Sykes, who is well known in the industry for turning $12,000 into more than $5 million.
 I am a student of his and fully believe in his concepts.

 There is a small downside for some.
 Tim, while being an expert in his field, can be extremely crude.
 Being a Marine, my skin is thick and I happily let his cussing roll right off my shoulders.
 However, if you are more sensitive you might want to find another course.
 If you have small children around, consider using earphones.
 The information is excellent and I hope to demonstrate this with solid profits in the near future.